GREAT BEAR RAINFOREST TEN DAY EXPLORER – EXPEDITION KAYAKING

 - Recognize that wildlife does not operate on our schedules.
 Our guides are very knowledgeable and attempt to provide as many wildlife viewings as possible.
 However, there are no guarantees when it comes to viewing specific species.

 - Stay upbeat and positive in various conditions.
-We are in a rainforest and over eight days we may encounter all kinds of weather imaginable
+We are in a rainforest, and over ten days we may encounter all kinds of weather imaginable

 - We pride ourselves on the wholesome hearty meals we provide on our tours.
 The effort that goes into planning, organizing, and executing our wilderness menus is quite extensive.
 We are happy to accommodate many dietary restrictions on our tours but each restriction adds to the complexity of this planning and adds additional costs.
 Below are some of the common restrictions we can accommodate on our base camp tours and any additional costs associated with it that you will be charged.